foodcoopshop/foodcoopshop.github.io/docs/dev/translation-guide.md

 If you want to make FoodCoopShop available in a new language, register on Github and [create a new issue](https://github.com/foodcoopshop/foodcoopshop/issues/new).
 We will then prepare everything (e.g. create empty translation files) and you can start with the translation.

 ## 1. Translate po files
-* 3 po files need to be translated: [Default](https://github.com/foodcoopshop/foodcoopshop/tree/main/resources/locales/en_US/default.po), [Admin](https://github.com/foodcoopshop/foodcoopshop/tree/main/plugins/Admin/resources/locales/en_US/admin.po) and [Network](https://github.com/foodcoopshop/foodcoopshop/tree/main/plugins/Network/resources/locales/en_US/network.po)
+* 4 po files need to be translated: [default](https://github.com/foodcoopshop/foodcoopshop/tree/main/resources/locales/en_US/default.po), [admin](https://github.com/foodcoopshop/foodcoopshop/tree/main/plugins/Admin/resources/locales/en_US/admin.po), [network](https://github.com/foodcoopshop/foodcoopshop/tree/main/plugins/Network/resources/locales/en_US/network.po) and [cake](https://github.com/foodcoopshop/foodcoopshop/tree/main/resources/locales/de_DE/cake.po) (just the translated parts)
 * msgids starting with "docs_route_" or "route_" need to contain a string that is valid in urls (please avoid special characters)
 * msgids ending with "_html" can contain some html (eg. b-tag for bold text)
 * if there are variables like {0} or {1} in the translation source, they can also be used in the translation